kate-bagenzo/strawberry-starter/src/posts/example_posts/installation.md

 If you followed the above steps correctly, you should be able to use `npm run upload`!
 That command also builds your site, so if you're uploading to neocities this way, you don't need to run `npm run build`.

+## All done!
-You should now have everything you need for a successful blog.
-Go forth - delete these starter posts, rewrite the about page, the sky is the limit!
-Have fun blogging!
+You should now have everything you need for a successful blog!
+Go forth and write an introduction post, edit the index and about pages, and upload your site!
+Oh - and don't forget to delete the `example_posts` folder in `posts`!